 St. Joseph's Shrine - Kirche

-In July 2013, the Archdiocese of Detroit merged St. Joseph with two nearby parishes.
+In July 2013, the Archdiocese of Detroit merged Saint Joseph with two nearby parishes.
 Then in October 2016, St. Joseph became its own parish under the spiritual and pastoral care of the Institute of Christ the King.
-On March 8, 2020, St. Joseph was raised to the status of an Archdiocesan Shrine.
+On March 8, 2020, Saint Joseph was raised to the status of an Archdiocesan Shrine.